danac/xpensemate/doc/db/db.rst

 ..
 C:function:: get_group_members(group_id INTEGER)

-    Returns the members of a group.
+    Returns the members of a group, with their respective balances in the group.

     :return:
-        * id INTEGER
         * name VARCHAR
+        * is_owner BOOLEAN
+        * balance NUMERIC

 ..
 C:function:: get_group_expenses(group_id INTEGER)